Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

 \subsubsection{\texttt{DUSTY} modeling}

-M31-2014-DS1 exhibits bright MIR emission throughout its evolution in the last decade, indicative of dust surrounding the star.
-Here, we model the optical to MIR SED of the transient to estimate the time evolving properties of the central star and circumstellar dust shell.
-We use the radiative dust transfer code \texttt{DUSTY}\cite{Ivezic1997, Ivezic1999} to fit the multi-wavelength data.
-We assume a spherically symmetric distribution of the dust with a $\propto r^{-2}$ density profile around the star, which is assumed to be a point source.
-We assume the dust grains to be composed of warm silicates as relevant for massive red supergiants\cite{Verhoelst2009}, and with a MRN grain size distribution\cite{Mathis1977} ($\propto a^{-3.5}$) with a minimum and maximum grain size of $a_{min} = 0.005$\,$\mu$m and $a_{max} = 0.25$\,$\mu$m.
+M31-2014-DS1 exhibits excess MIR emission throughout its evolution from 2014 to 2022, indicating dust surrounding the star.
+We model the optical to MIR SED of the transient to estimate the properties of the central star and circumstellar dust shell, and their evolution over time.
+We use the dust radiative dust transfer code \texttt{DUSTY} V4\cite{Ivezic1997, Ivezic1999} to produce models that are fitted to the multi-wavelength data.
+We assume a spherically symmetric distribution of the dust with a radial density profile that changes with radius $r$ as $\propto r^{-2}$ around the star, which is assumed to be a point source.
+We assume the dust grains are composed of warm silicates, as expected for massive supergiants \cite{Verhoelst2009}, and a grain size distribution from \cite{Mathis1977} -- with minimum and maximum grain sizes of $a_{\rm min} = 0.005$\,\textmu m and $a_{\rm max} = 0.25$\,\textmu m.

-Owing to extensive wavelength coverage from ultraviolet to MIR bands, we first fit the progenitor photometry from HST and SST using a Markov Chain Monte Carlo (MCMC) wrapper around the \texttt{DUSTY} code\cite{De2022} using the Python \texttt{emcee} library\cite{Foreman-Mackey2013}.
-We model the foreground wavelength dependent interstellar extinction using a Fitzpatrick law\cite{Fitzpatrick1999} extending from ultraviolet to the MIR.
-The resulting free parameters of the model are the dust optical depth at $0.55\,\mu$m ($\tau_V$), the foreground visual extinction ($A_V$), the inner stellar temperature ($T_*$), the dust temperature at the inner edge of the shell ($T_d$), the thickness of the shell ($Y$) and the total flux ($F$).
-We assume flat priors on all the fit parameters and ensure convergence of the posterior sampling chains.
-The resulting posterior distributions are shown in Figure \ref{fig:prog_dusty}.
+We fitted the progenitor photometry from HST and SST using a Markov Chain Monte Carlo (MCMC) wrapper around the \texttt{DUSTY} code\cite{De2022} using the Python \texttt{emcee} library\cite{Foreman-Mackey2013}.
+We model the foreground wavelength dependent interstellar extinction using a standard relation \cite{Fitzpatrick1999} extending from ultraviolet to the MIR.
+The free parameters of the model are the dust optical depth at $0.55$\,\,\textmu m ($\tau_V$), the foreground visual extinction ($A_V$), the inner stellar temperature ($T_*$), the dust temperature at the inner edge of the shell ($T_d$), the ratio of the outer to inner radius of the shell ($Y$) and the total flux ($F$).
+We assume flat priors on all the free parameters and ensure convergence of the posterior sampling chains by checking for stabilization of the autocorrelation time to $< 1$\% in consecutive steps.
+The posterior probability distributions are shown in Figure \ref{fig:prog_dusty} and listed in Table \ref{tab:dusty_fits}.